Bank Marketing Insights for Financial Institutions

 Learn what Kitsap Credit Union’s schools-based financial literacy program looks like in practice.

-While bank marketers recognize the importance of including financial education in their marketing strategy, they also recognize the challenges their organizations face when it comes to implementing financial education.
+While bank marketers recognize the importance of including financial education in their marketing strategy, they also recognize the challenges their organizations face when it comes to implementing financial education in their bank marketing strategies.

 When asked to identify their top challenges, marketers cited: